How to do Harvard Style Citation - Format, Citation and Samples

 Harvard Citation for a Newspaper Article on a Website or Database

-Other than print newspapers, students may find some relevant newspaper on an online database or a website.
-To cite it in your paper, use the following citation style for it:
+Other than print newspapers, students may find some relevant newspapers on an online database or a website.
+To cite it in your paper, use the following citation style:

-Since managing the online content versions is easier than managing print newspapers and magazines, students prefer using online digital versions than the print ones.
+Since managing the online content versions is easier than managing print newspapers and magazines, students prefer using online digital versions over print ones.

 Harvard Citation for Print Magazines